CGCookie/retopoflow/docs/v4/general.md

 All settings for the Retopoflow tools can be found in the 3D View tool header, the sidebar in the Tool tab, or the Tool tab of the Properties Editor when the tool is active in the 3D View toolbar.

-The insert tools share the same **Tweak** settings for how big the selection hitbox is, whether vertices are auto-merged, and how big the auto-merge threshold is while using `LMB Drag` on geometry to tweak it. *These settings are not the same as the Tweak Brush tool settings.*
+The insert tools share the same **Tweaking** settings for how big the selection hitbox is, whether vertices are auto-merged, and how big the auto-merge threshold is while using `LMB Drag` on geometry to tweak it. *These settings are not the same as the Tweak Brush tool settings.*

+Tools that commonly work with edge loops, such as Contours, have a Tweak Loops mode that replaces edge grab with a loop select and slide.

 Brush tools have the same **Brush** settings, though they are not shared across the tools.
 That way, you can use a small Tweak brush with a large Relax brush if you prefer.